innFactory/flutter-factory/README.md

 ### Building
 To build your current development version use `npm run build`

+To build and watch your current development version use `npm run start`

 ### Globally link local development version

 If you want to globally link your local development instance you first have to uninstall the release version with